chien314/Movie_Recommender_in_R/README.md

 System II: Collaborative Recommendation System

-The app needs to provide some sample movies and ask the users to rate.
+The app provides some sample movies and ask the users to rate.
-Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from many users (collaborating).
+Collaborative filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences from many users (collaborating).